matthiasnoback/symfony-console-form/README.md

 }
 ```

-Then run `app/console test` and you'll see the following interaction:
+Then run `app/console form:demo` and you'll see the following interaction:

 ![](doc/interaction.png)